-Weekly virtual team building lunches, brunches with actual agendas and stories were the next level of online team building.
-Still no-strings-attached, laidback hanging out with your co-workers outside for a smoke or a gossip-type of thing.
-Just catching up with the humans that eat, sleep and go to the bathroom every day, the humans that have to worry about curfews when getting groceries, that worry about their grandparents and parents, the humans that have to spend 14 days staring out the window at the rain.
+Weekly virtual team-building lunches, brunches with actual agendas and stories were the next level for us.
+We tried to keep it no-strings-attached, hanging out with your co-workers outside for a smoke or a gossip-type of thing.
+Just catching up with the humans who eat, sleep and worry about curfews when getting groceries, the humans who worry about their grandparents and parents.
 Personal stories were key to these weekly video “conferences”.
 It was time to get more vulnerable!

 When I organized my first virtual lunch, I set up my laptop in the kitchen and proceeded to toss my salad and cook my eggs while chatting with the team.
 My remote employees saw this as a display of vulnerability and realness, and were much more comfortable in approaching me, as their friend AND boss, not just their boss.
 This has streamlined our relationship and has added a lot of accountability to it.

 If and when you decide to organize such a lunch break, it would be advisable to have an agenda for it.
-Although the video conference should have no strings attached, it is a good idea to create a structure that can be implemented regularly because remote employees respond better to a structured construct because it is easier to turn it into a habit instead of an obligation.
+Remote employees respond better to a structured construct because it is easier to turn it into a habit instead of an obligation.

 My structure for these meetings took a while to develop and it is far from perfect, but it’s a good starting point if you want to try this team building activity for your virtual team.
 It is also very cost-effective, easy to implement with existing tools and can be a great icebreaker for new remote teams.